aammd/Predator_Phylogenetic_Diversity/MS/predatordiversity.md

 placed between two vertical surfaces to imitate the narrow space found in bromeliad leaf axils (their preferred microhabitat, necessary for successful feeding).
 Generally our trials contained a single predator and a single prey individual, except in the case of very small prey (_Elpidium_ sp.) or predators (_Monopelopia_ sp.) in which case we increased the density.
 We recorded whether prey was consumed after 24 hours.
-We tested for a relationship between predator divergence time and diet similarity with a regression weighted by the number of prey assayed (to correct for unequal numbers of replicates)
+We tested for a relationship between predator divergence time and diet similarity with a regression weighted by the number of prey assayed (to correct for unequal numbers of replicates).
+All feeding trial data is available at https://dx.doi.org/10.6084/m9.figshare.3978783.v1

 ### Community effect experiment